CTV Television Network: Programming

 In late 2003, CTV started broadcasting select American programmes in 16:9 (widescreen) high definition.
 It later began airing Canadian programs in this format, such as Degrassi.
 Currently, only CFTO and CIVT have dedicated HD feeds (sometimes marketed as CTV HD East and West respectively), but both are available nationally via cable and satellite, and do not differ otherwise from their analog counterparts.

 On July 2, 2005, CTV broadcast 20 hours of the Live 8 concerts, which was watched by over 10.5 million people – nearly one-third the country's population – at some point during the day; however, the average audience was much lower.
 According to at least one source, it was the most-watched program by this standard in Canadian history.

 On June 27, 2007, CTV and The Comedy Network gained exclusive Canadian rights to the entire Comedy Central library of past and current programs on all electronic platforms, under a multi-year agreement with Viacom, expanding on past programming agreements between the two channels.
 Canadian users attempting to visit Comedy Central websites are redirected to The Comedy Network's website, and vice versa for American users.
 The Canadian channel kept its own brand name, but the agreement is otherwise very similar to the earlier CTV/Viacom deal for MTV Canada.

+On June 5, 2025, CTV announced that the locally produced morning show, CTV Morning Live, was going to be rebranded starting September 15.
+Each local broadcast evolves into CTV YOUR MORNING VANCOUVER, CTV YOUR MORNING CALGARY, CTV YOUR MORNING EDMONTON, CTV YOUR MORNING SASKATCHEWAN, CTV YOUR MORNING WINNIPEG, CTV YOUR MORNING OTTAWA, and CTV YOUR MORNING ATLANTIC.
+While the national show CTV YOUR MORNING continues to serve its audience on CTV East (Ontario, Quebec, Atlantic) and CTV News Channel.
+All versions of the show continue weekdays from 6 a.m. – 9 a.m..